lxucs/CapRetrieval/README.md

 This repository contains the dataset and evaluation script for **CapRetrieval**, introduced in the paper [Dense Retrievers Can Fail on Simple Queries: Revealing The Granularity Dilemma of Embeddings](https://arxiv.org/abs/2506.08592).

+The dataset is also available on [Huggingface](https://huggingface.co/datasets/lxucs/CapRetrieval).

 ### Dataset

-CapRetrieval evaluates the fine-grained embedding matching (dense passage retrieval) in Chinese, tailored towards a practical image search scenario:
+CapRetrieval evaluates the fine-grained embedding matching, tailored towards a practical image search scenario in Chinese via dense passage retrieval:
 - Candidate passages are image captions, and queries are short phrases of entities or events reflected in captions.
 - Overall, the dataset comprises seemingly simple queries and captions; however, text encoders are shown limitations resolving these cases.
 - Evaluation results call for attention on embedding training strategies with different **granularity**.

-The dataset is also available on [Huggingface](https://huggingface.co/datasets/lxucs/CapRetrieval).

-##### Format
+#### Format

-CapRetrieval follows the same retrieval task format as in MTEB, with relevance labels in $[0,1,2]$ for each pair.
+CapRetrieval follows the same retrieval task format as in [MTEB](https://huggingface.co/spaces/mteb/leaderboard), with relevance labels in $[0,1,2]$ for each pair.
 Note that unlike prior datasets, we annotate full labels for each query-passage pair (1.3 million pairs), minimizing false negatives for more accurate evaluation.

 A small amount of queries do not have any relevant captions; they are excluded in computation of retrieval metrics (e.g. nDCG), but can be useful for other analysis, e.g. in classification setting.

 ### Evaluation Script

-[run.py](run.py) is a general script to evaluate embedding retrieval of various encoders on different datasets.
+[run.py](run.py) is a general script to evaluate embedding retrieval of various encoders.

 Results and embeddings will be saved under a new `evaluation` directory.